CreativeCactus/coshell/README.md

 The `--master=n` or `-m=n` option takes a positive integer number as the index of specified command lines to identify which process "leads" the pack: when the process exits all neighbour processes will be terminated as well and its exit code will be adopted as coshell exit code.

+## prefix option

+With `-prefix "some_cmd"` or `-p "some_cmd"`, each line of input will be prepended with some_cmd.
+This can be used to check the commands before they run, for instance, with -p "echo ".

+## escape option

+The `-escape` or `-e` option allows substitution of certain patterns in the prefix string for each line.
+If the option is given with a value like `-e "#"` then the substitution escape character will be set to "#". "?" by default.
+Any string may be used.

+### escape patterns

+Assuming the default escape string "?" and `-e` is provided, using `-p "some_prefix "` will yield the following, given:

+    `" ?{} "`        ?{} will be substituted with the line that is given.
+If no ?{} is given, it is appended to the prefix.
+    `" ?{#} "`       ?{#} will be substituted with the number of the line, starting with 0.
+    `" ?{2#} "`      ?{2#} will be substituted with the number of the line, padded but not limited, to 2 characters. eg. 08 `" ?{#1} "`      ?{#1} will be substituted with the number of the line, starting with 1.
+    `" ?{5#5} "`     ?{5#5} will be substituted with the number of the line, starting with 5, padded to 5 or more characters.

 ## Examples